kcsoc/retreat_presentation/index.md

 ---

-śrī-guru-caraṇa-padma, kevala-bhakati-sadma,\
+sri-guru-charana-padma, kevala-bhakati-sadma\
-bando muñi sāvadhāna mate\
+bando mui savadhana mate\
-jāhāra prasāde bhāi, e bhava toriyā jāi,\
+jahara prasade bhai, e bhava toriya jai\
-kṛṣṇa-prāpti hoy jāhā ha'te
+krishna-prapti hoy jaha haite

-The lotus feet of our spiritual master are the only way by which we can attain pure devotional service.
-I bow to his lotus feet with great awe and reverence.
-By his grace one can cross the ocean of material suffering and obtain the mercy of Krsna.
+The lotus feet of our spiritual teacher are the abode of pure devotional service.
+I bow down to his lotus feet with great awe and reverance.
+It is through the grace of our spiritual teacher that we can cross over this material existence and attain love of Krishna.

 ---

-guru-mukha-padma-vākya, cittete koribo aikya,\
+guru-mukha-padma-vakya, chittete koriya aikya,\
-ār nā koriho mane āśā\
+ar na koriho mane asha\
-śrī-guru-caraṇe rati, ei se uttama-gati,\
+sri-guru-charane rati, ei se uttama-gati\
-je prasāde pūre sarva āśā
+je prasade pure sarva asha

-My only wish is to have my consciousness purified by the words emanating from his lotus mouth.
+My only wish is to have my consciousness purified by the words emanating from the spiritual teacher's lotus mouth.
 Attachment to his lotus feet is the perfection that fulfills all desires.

 ---

-cakṣu-dān dilo jei, janme janme prabhu sei,\
+chakhu-dan dilo jei, janme janme prabhu sei\
-divya jñān hṛde prokāśito\
+divya jnan hride prokashito\
-prema-bhakti jāhā hoite, avidyā vināśa jāte,\
+prema-bhakti jaha hoite, avidya vinasha jate\
-vede gāy jāhāra carito
+vede gay jahara charito

-He opens my darkened eyes and fills my heart with transcendental knowledge.
+The spiritual teacher opens my darkened eyes and fills my heart with transcendental knowledge.
 He is my Lord birth after birth.
-From him ecstatic prema emanates; by him ignorance is destroyed.
+From him ecstatic love emanates; by him ignorance is destroyed.
 The Vedic scriptures sing of his character.

 ---

-śrī-guru karuṇā-sindhu, adhama janāra bandhu,\
+sri-guru karuna-sindhu, adhama janara bandhu\
-lokanāth lokera jīvana\
+lokanath lokera jivana\
-hā hā prabhu koro doyā, deho more pada-chāyā,\
+ha ha prabhu koro doya, deho more pada-chaya\
-ebe jaśa ghuṣuk tribhuvana
+ebe jasha ghusuk tribhuvana

-Our spiritual master is the ocean of mercy, the friend of the poor, and the lord and master of the devotees.
+Our spiritual teacher is the ocean of mercy, the friend of the poor, and the lord of the devotees.
 O Lokanatha Goswami!
 O master!
 Be merciful unto me.
 Give me the shade of your lotus feet.
 Your fame is spread all over the three worlds.

 ---NEW SLIDE---